 The project was conceptualized by Lars C. Jorgensen and Monica D. Ray during their first visit to the Philippines.

-2009The year was filled with many significant events and development in terms of programs, activities and networking, along with a continuous process of consolidating our organization.
+2009The year was filled with many significant events and developments in terms of programs, activities and networking, along with a continuous process of consolidating our organization.
 We completed our 3rd animation toolkit, Red Leaves Falling, and launched it in collaboration with UNICEF as part of a grand anti child pornography campaign.

-- We developed a new website, which over a time period of 6 months has had more than 26,000 visitors
+- We developed a new website, which over a time period of 6 months had more than 26,000 visitors

-- We toured in Europe with a campaign against child pornography, featuring Red Leaves as well as the theater piece Cracked Mirrors
+- We toured in Europe with a campaign against child pornography, featuring Red Leaves Falling as well as the theater piece Cracked Mirrors

-- We completed our new theater/multi-function building, and the stage was opened in style with no less than 4 different, and all very great performances, over the year.
+- We completed our new theater/multi-function building, and the stage was opened in style with no less than 4 different, and all very great, performances over the year

 - We concluded a one year pilot project in which we aimed to empower 8 partner NGOs to become resource centers for the prevention of child sexual abuse.
 We hope to bring this project to new heights with a lot more partners over the coming years.